Asad-Ismail/Real_World_ML/NLP/BERT/README.md

+## BERT (Bidirectional Encoder Representations from Transformers)

+BERT is trained using two main objectives: Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).

+Masked Language Modeling (MLM): In this task, some percentage of the input data is masked at random, and the model is trained to predict the masked words based on the context provided by the non-masked words.
+For example, in the sentence "The cat sat on the ___", the word "mat" might be masked and the model would be trained to predict "mat" based on the context provided by the rest of the sentence.
+This allows the model to learn a bidirectional representation of the sentence, as it must consider the context from both the left and the right of the masked word in order to make its prediction.

+Next Sentence Prediction (NSP): In this task, the model is trained to predict whether a sentence B is the actual next sentence that follows sentence A in the original document.
+During training, 50% of the inputs are a pair in which sentence B is the actual next sentence that follows sentence A, and 50% of the inputs are a pair in which sentence B is a random sentence from the corpus.
+For example, given two sentences "I went to the store.
+I bought some milk.", the model would be trained to predict that the second sentence does indeed follow the first.
+But if the sentences were "I went to the store.
+The Eiffel Tower is in Paris.", the model would be trained to predict that the second sentence does not logically follow the first.

+These two training objectives allow BERT to understand the context of words in a sentence (via MLM) and the relationships between sentences (via NSP), which makes it a powerful model for a wide range of natural language processing tasks.

 BERT (Bidirectional Encoder Representations from Transformers) and BART (Bidirectional and Auto-Regressive Transformers) are both transformer-based models developed for natural language processing tasks, but they have different architectures and are used for different types of tasks.

 BERT (Bidirectional Encoder Representations from Transformers): BERT is a transformer-based model that uses a bidirectional training approach.
 This means that it learns contextual relations between words in a text by looking at the words that come before and after a given word.
 BERT is pre-trained on a large corpus of text and then fine-tuned for specific tasks, such as question answering, named entity recognition, or sentiment analysis.
 BERT's architecture consists only of the transformer's encoder part.